johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-12-19-using-ts-loader-with-webpack-2/index.md

 authors: johnnyreilly
 tags: [ts-loader, webpack]
 hide_table_of_contents: false
+description: 'TypeScript loader ts-loader has made its loader compatible with webpack 2.
+The update allows greater compatibility between the two applications.'
 ---

 Hands up, despite being one of the maintainers of [ts-loader](https://github.com/TypeStrong/ts-loader) (a TypeScript loader for webpack) I have not been tracking webpack v2.
 My reasons?
 Well, I'm keen on cutting edge but bleeding edge is often not a ton of fun as dealing with regularly breaking changes is frustrating.
 I'm generally happy to wait for things to settle down a bit before leaping aboard.
 However, [webpack 2 RC'd last week](https://github.com/webpack/webpack/releases/tag/v2.2.0-rc.0) and so it's time to take a look!